-Housing Services Program Coordinator
+Adult, Children and Family Services Program Coordinator

 Arc Northland is a nonprofit organization that supports individuals with disabilities, their parents and other supporters through education, advocacy and other supportive services.

-Reports to the Executive Director
+Reports to the Adult, Children and Family Services Program Director

 Essential Job Functions

 - Employees in this job classification must be competent in exercising independence and adhere to all Policies and Procedures as outlined in Arc Northland’s Employee Handbook

 - Maintain necessary records of individuals receiving services; as well as, other information required and necessary for effective service delivery, record keeping, documentation and generating reports.